-Mr. Kang Pang Kiang, aged 44, Malaysian, was appointed as the Independent Non-Executive Director on 30 August 2013.
+Mr. Kang Pang Kiang, aged 42, Malaysian, was appointed as the Independent Non-Executive Director on 30 August 2013.
 He obtained his Bachelor of Commerce and Bachelor of Science degrees from the University of Auckland, New Zealand.
 He is a Fellow member of the Associate of Chartered Accountant, New Zealand and Member of the Malaysian Institute of Accountants.
 He started his career with Ernst & Young.
 He has experience in providing auditing, tax consultation and business advisory services to various clients, which include multinational companies.
 He joined EG Industries Group in 1999 with more than 10 years of experience in financial management, corporate restructuring exercises, financial planning, compliance and reporting, risk management and investor relations.
 He played a key role in the formulation and implementation of EG Industries Group's strategic cost reduction plan and was also responsible for the group's corporate finance, finance management and financial strategies.

-He serves as the Chairman of the Remuneration Committee and a member of the Audit Committee and Nomination Committee.
-He is also Group Chief Executive Office/ Executive Director of EG Industries Berhad, a Company listed in Bursa Malaysia Securities Berhad.
-He has attended two out of the four Board meetings held for the financial year.
+He serves as the Chairman of the Remuneration Committee and a member of the Audit Committee and Nominating Committee.
+He has attended one out of the four Board meetings held for the financial year.
 He does not have any family relationship with any director and/or major shareholders of the Company.
 He has no conflict of interest with the Company.
 He also sits on the Board of EG Industries Berhad.
 He had no conviction for offences within the past 10 years.